barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ccmake ../ANTs
 ```

 In the GUI, hit 'c' to do an initial configuration.
 CMake will do some checking and then present options for review.
 You should set `CMAKE_INSTALL_PREFIX` to where you want to install ANTs.
 This needs to be somewhere that you have write access.

-If you are behind a firewall that blocks the git protocol, set `SuperBuild_ANTS_USE_GIT_PROTOCOL` to "OFF".
-This should use https for all components of the SuperBuild, but see the Troubleshooting section if you have trouble with git operations.
+Set any other options you need here as well.

 Hit 'c' again to do another round of configuration.
 If there are no errors, you're ready to generate the make files by pressing 'g'.